hazardfn/riemannx/README.md

 ========

-Riemannx is a simple riemann client with UDP and TCP support, it also supports a combined backend which favours UDP when possible and fallsback to TCP when not (based on your max UDP packet size).
+Riemannx is a simple riemann client with UDP and TCP support, it also supports a combined backend which favours UDP when possible and falls back to TCP when not (based on your max UDP packet size).

 I was having a lot of performance problems with the elixir-riemann client